serversideup/github-action-docker-swarm-deploy/README.md

 - 💯 Replicate 100% of production from Development to CI to Deployment
 - 💪 Use with self-hosted registries
 - 🧮 Store MD5 hashes in environment variables for deployment
+- 🔐 Use with private registries
+- 🏠 Use .env files for deployment

 # Usage
 Here is an example workflow: